ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 ![image](images/papernet_magnetoinstant.png)

-**5.** You will know our instantiate command worked when we simply get our command prompt back.
+**5.** You will know our instantiate command worked when we get our command prompt back without any error messages.
 You can really verify it worked by going back to the VSCode and refreshing the `Local Fabric Ops` panel and you should see it under the `instantiate` section.